 All sheaths are meticulously crafted by hand from premium quality, vegetable tanned, leather.
-Only full grain leather is used, which means that no part was split (removed) and that the leather retains its full strength.
-The top was not sanded and it shows a lot of distinctive character.
-There are no two sheaths alike.
+Only full grain leather is used, which means that no part is split (removed) so the leather retains its full strength.
+The top is not sanded and shows a lot of distinctive character.
+No two sheaths are alike.

 Leather is wet formed around the knife for a custom fit.